 “Morning, Denise,” he said, nodding his head to her as his eyes scanned the room, finally settling on Charlene.
 “Excuse me.”

-He politely dismissed her as he made his way past the tables, never taking his eyes off Charlene.
-The closer he got, the more her stomach fluttered, the butterflies multiplying with each step he took.
+He dismissed her as he made his way past the tables, never taking his eyes off Charlene.
+The closer he got, the more Charlene’s stomach fluttered, the butterflies multiplying with each step he took.

 “Hello to you, too, Sheriff Slater.
-So, what took you so long?” she replied, looking at her wristwatch.
+So, what took you so long?”
+Charlene replied, looking at her wristwatch.
 “I expected you here five minutes ago.”

 “What can I say?
 I was on the can when she called.”

 “I got it tended to.
 So, what are you doing here?”
 His blue eyes were intense, burning into her own.

 “Sorry to not give you the welcome you seem to expect.
 You’ve been gone a long time, Charlie.”

 She felt an added flutter in her stomach.
 No one had called her Charlie in years, not since she’d left this town twenty years ago.

 “Right up there with the poison ivy I had a few months ago.”